JRGInc/2019-Water-Meter/README.md

 2. Move digits into directory according to position in digit window.
 3. Select digits for use in model training (**See Note Below**).
 4. Further crop digits on left and right edges to shift the center of the digit in the resulting image.
 5. Split the images into two datasets: train and validate.
+Both sets are used during model training.

 For each of these steps (except step 3), the python dictionary in the file ```/opt/Janus/WM/python3/config/core.py``` must be edited, changing the appropriate line to ```True``` and leaving all others as ```False```: